nrwl/nx/docs/generated/devkit/NxJsonConfiguration.md

 • `Optional` **useDaemonProcess**: `boolean`

-Allows turning the daemon off if set to false explicitly.
+Set this to false to disable the daemon.

 ---